delivervaluedaily/manifesto/README.md

 No!
 This is not about cutting corners, this is choosing the _smallest_ pieces of work you can complete in a day that provide value at the quality level you decide is appropriate.

+## But... we work in sprints and I can't change that?

+- <span class="li-emoji">🫵🏻</span> <span class="li-content">Do what you can to get close to value</span>

+Do what you can to split out the smallest _valuable_ parts of remaining tasks, and get them as close as possible to releasable that you have the power to do every single day.
+Be the change you want to see.

 ## But...
 I won't be able to keep up by delivering every day?

 - <span class="li-emoji">🐌</span> <span class="li-content">Maintain velocity by aiming to complete only thin slices of features</span>